 Non-Taxing bodies- 10-year rolling period.
-Taxing bodies (Regular, SLEP, and ECO groups): 23-year closed period.
-Early Retirement Incentive Plan liabilities: a period up to 10 years selected by the Employer upon adoption of ERL.
-SLEP supplemental liabilities attributable to Public Act 94-712 were financed over 18 years for most employers (three employers were financed over 27 years and four others were financed over 28 years).
+Taxing bodies (Regular, SLEP, and ECO groups): 22-year closed period.
+Early Retirement Incentive Plan liabilities: a period up to 10 years selected by the Employer upon adoption of ERI.
+SLEP supplemental liabilities attributable to Public Act 94-712 were financed over 17 years for most employers (five employers were financed over 18 years, one employer over 19 years, two employers over 20 years, three employers over 26 years, four employers over 27 years and one other was financed over 28 years).